 We accept posts CFP's, announcements, queries and discussion.
 As long as you're subscribed to H-Amstdy, posting is easy.
-Just click the organge "Start a Discussion button at the top of this text."
-Enter your post in the field, add a few keywords, and click "Review" at the bottom of the page.
-If everything looks OK, click "Submit to Editor" at the bottom of the page and that's it!
+Just click the organge "Start a Discussion" button at the top of this text.
+Enter your message, add a few keywords, and click "Review" at the bottom of the page.
+If everything looks OK, click "Submit to Editor" and that's it!
 You can reply to any post at the bottom of the post.
-One of our editors will review your post (usually within 24 hours) publish it, unless it needs revisions, in which case you will receive an email notification with suggestions for editing and resubmission.
+One of our editors will review your post (usually within 24 hours).

 Follow us on Twitter at @H_AMSTDY

 A quick clarification regarding my post.
 Ms. Spark wondered if I was suggesting that bloggers get more intense and begin using footnotes.
 No, I'm not in favor of that.
 My post meant to ask if the relaxed nature of bloggers (which I think is fine) has influenced scholarship in general.
 Has blogging caused us to expect less in the way of academic publications?
 I'm not sure about that question.
 My guess is that it has.
 But, in any case, I endorse the casual quality of blogs.
 They're important.

 I agree with Louis Caton that bloggers should, at least in their own minds, write nothing to a lay audience that can't be justified with thorough scholarly apparatus.
 Sadly, most blogging is performed by ideologues with unscholarly motives, including venting, revenge, or pushing a particular ideological line.